-Fig.4 Cross section of the small farm pond originally planned irrigation of agricultural lands in the stepped terrain with the concept mentioned above.
-2.2 Construction Procedure of the Earth Fill Structure for Small Farm Pond Construction of the earth fill structure for small farm pond was started with support of Japanese NGO in Gebekha village (Fig.3) in 2015.
-Cross section of the small farm pond in original plan is shown in Fig.4.
-Originally, cross section of the small farm pond was planned as a sloping core type dam.
-A time line of the construction is outlined below. - 1) The construction was started on October 26 and it continued until October 30 with advice from co-authors. - After October 30, the construction was suspended until mid-November because farmers had to harvest agricultural product. - 3) After harvest, farmers restarted the construction by themselves.
-Although co-authors left advice about construction techniques and procedure, farmers didn't obey those advice.
+Fig.4 Cross section of the small farm pond originally planned

+2.2 Construction Procedure of the Earth Fill Structure for Small Farm Pond

+Construction of the earth fill structure for small farm pond was started with the support of Japanese NGO in Gebekha village (Fig.3) in 2015.
+Cross section of the small farm pond in the original plan is shown in Fig.4.
+Originally, the cross-section of the small farm pond was planned as a sloping core type dam.
+A timeline of the construction is outlined below.

+- 1) The construction was started at October 26 and it continued until October 30 with advice from co-authors. - After October 30, the construction was suspended until mid-November because farmers had to harvest agricultural product. - 3) After harvest, farmers restarted the construction by themselves.
+Although co-authors left advice about construction techniques and procedure, farmers didn't obey that advice.
 As a result, as described latter, the small farm pond completed quite differ from that originally planned.
-Unfortunately, we don't know how the earth fill structure was constructed after the restart until completion. - 4) The ceremony for the completion of the small farm pond was held on December 19. - 5) Follow-up of the small farm pond was
+Unfortunately, we don't know how the earth fill structure was constructed after the restart until completion. - 4) The ceremony for the completion of the small farm pond was held on December 19. - 5) Follow-up of the small farm pond was conducted in 2017.
+The result of this follow-up will be described in the next section.